auth0/docs/articles/quickstart/webapp/nextjs/01-login.md

 ```

 - `AUTH0_SECRET`: A long secret value used to encrypt the session cookie.
 You can generate a suitable string using `openssl rand -hex 32` on the command line.
-- `APP_BASE_URL`: The base URL of your application.
+- `APP_BASE_URL`: The base URL of your application
-- `AUTH0_DOMAIN`: The URL of your Auth0 tenant domain.
-If you are using a <a href="https://auth0.com/docs/custom-domains" target="_blank" rel="noreferrer">Custom Domain with Auth0</a>, set this to the value of your Custom Domain instead of the value reflected in the "Settings" tab.
+- `AUTH0_DOMAIN`: The URL of your Auth0 tenant domain
-- `AUTH0_CLIENT_ID`: Your Auth0 application's Client ID.
+- `AUTH0_CLIENT_ID`: Your Auth0 application's Client ID
-- `AUTH0_CLIENT_SECRET`: Your Auth0 application's Client Secret.
+- `AUTH0_CLIENT_SECRET`: Your Auth0 application's Client Secret

 The SDK will read these values from the Node.js process environment and configure itself automatically.

 ::: note
 Manually add the values for `AUTH0_AUDIENCE` and `AUTH_SCOPE` to the file `lib/auth0.js`.
 These values are not configured automatically.
+If you are using a <a href="https://auth0.com/docs/custom-domains" target="_blank" rel="noreferrer">Custom Domain with Auth0</a>, set this to the value of your Custom Domain instead of the value reflected in the "Settings" tab.
 :::

 ### Create the Auth0 SDK Client